Zerstörergeschwader 2: Invasion of Poland and Phoney War

 During the Battle of Łódź, the Łódź Army was left without a fighter shield which had been destroyed by Zerstörer groups days earlier.
 Gentzen's Bf 109 group completed its destruction by claiming five of its number on 2 September 1939.
 JGr 102's parent unit, StG 77 continued to support the invasion, and fought in the Battle of Radom and the Siege of Warsaw.
 Johannes Gentzen, the commanding officer, remarked that the Bf 109 pilot's success over Poland depended largely on luck.
 Gentzen remarked the Polish were masters of camouflage, the olive-brown combination blended excellently with the landscape.
 On one occasion, he managed to shoot down a Polish fighter, which glided and landed on a heavily camouflaged airfield before it burst into flames while the pilot ran for cover.
 The German pilots would not have noticed its existence but for the aerial combat.
 According to Glentzen, the group proceeded to strafe the airfield, knocking out five Polish bombers and then firing at a row of haystacks which masked more fighter aircraft.
-JGr 102 based itself at Krakow airfield during the northward advance.
+JGr 102 based itself at Kraków airfield during the northward advance.
 Gentzen proved to be the sole Bf 109 flying ace over Poland.
 The action occurred at Widzew, east of Lodz.
 The Polish 161 Eskadra lost five fighters.
 The group continued to fly three to four sorties per day.
 Based at Debrica on 13 September, a German reconnaissance aircraft delivered a message notifying the unit that an airfield at Brody was full of aircraft.
 For one Bf 109D, they claimed seven PZL.37 Łoś while Gentzen claimed four two-seater aircraft which were flying nearby, apparently without gunners.
 Over Brody, in 48 hours, the group claimed 26 Polish aircraft destroyed.
 The Soviet invasion of Poland occurred on 17 September 1939, and Polish resistance to the aggressor nations ended on 6 October.
 Luftflotte 4 operations were restricted until the Polish capitulation.